ba2hankaya/ArgumentParser/README.md

 #### 4. Arguments with nargs:

 Capture all consecutive values after the flag until another flag or the end of the array.
-Currently returned as a single string.
+Returned as a list of strings unless used with `WithType(<type>)`, in which case it will try to return a List<type>.

 ### Type conversion